exoplatform/exo-documentation/docs/UsingPerkStore.rst

 - The product editor: This field is automatically pre-loaded with the current user account and you have the possibilityto change this.

 You can also optionnaly upload images, add a description of the product and select authorized buyers (users or spaces members).
-You may also specify the stock limit and to restrict the number of purchased items by user and per periodicity.
+You may also specify a stock limit and to restrict the number of purchased items by user and per periodicity.

 |image11|